magneticio/vamp2setup/README.md

 From here you can edit the metadata of this Virtual Cluster.
 For example you can associate a Slack webhook to it by adding a key **slack_webhook** with the correct value and a key **slack_channel** with the name of an existing channel.
+If you don't specify this last value **#vamp-notifications** will be used as a default.
 This will allow vamp to send notifications to that Slack channel.

 ![](images/screen2.png)